ijlee2/codemod-utils/packages/ast/README.md

 If you intend to publish your codemod, I recommend using [`@codemod-utils/tests`](../tests) (create and test file fixtures) to check the output and prevent regressions.

-## How to type your code

-Currently, `@codemod-utils/ast` avoids re-exporting all types from `ember-template-recast` and `recast`.
-This is to prevent your code from being catastrophically affected by a change in their API.

-When you write a function that depends on their implementation, type what you don't own as `unknown`, then use `@ts-ignore` or `@ts-expect-error` as needed.
-Write tests to document the inputs and outputs of your codemod so that, when there is an API change, you can refactor code with ease and confidence.

 ### AST Explorer for Handlebars

 Select the following options to create a 4-tab window: